On homogeneous 3-dimensional spacetimes: focus on plane waves: Proof of Theorem in the solvable case.

 \subsection{Global identification}

-So far, we proved the existence of a sub-algebra $\l$ transverse to $\i$ if $G$ is not a non-real semi-direct product of $\Heis$, but we want to prove that globally, $G/I$ is identified to $L$, where $L$ is the group determined by $\l$.
+So far, we proved the existence of a sub-algebra $\l$ transverse to $\i$ if $G$ is not a non-real semi-direct product of $\Heis$.
+But, we want to prove that globally $G/I$ is identified to $L$, where $L$ is the group determined by $\l$.
 This essentially means that $L$ acts transitively on $G/I$, whereas the transversality means that the $L$-orbit of the point $I$ in $G/I$ is open.
 It is likely, in our setting here (e.g. $G$ solvable and $G/I$ of Lorentz type), that any open orbit necessarily equals the full space.
 We will prove this for the $L$ we found in the proofs of Propositions \ref{transverse_subgroup} and \ref{semi_direct_Heisenberg}.

-First, let us notice that for simply connected groups of dimension $4$, any connected subgroup is closed (\ref{closed}).
+First, let us notice that for simply connected groups of dimension $4$, any connected subgroup is closed (see the discussion after the proof of Proposition \ref{isotropy}).
 Let $L$ be the subgroup determined by the subalgebra $\l$.
-If $L$ is normal, then $G/L$ is isomorphic to $\R$ as a group, and $I$ projects as a subgroup of it, and hence isomorphically.
-That is $G/L = I$, or equivalently $G= L I$, and $I \cap L = \{1\}$.
-In other words $L$ acts freely transitively on $G/I$.
+If $L$ is normal, then $G/L$ is isomorphic to $\R$ as a group, and $I$ projects to it isomorphically.
+That is, $G/L = I$ or equivalently $G= L I$, and $I \cap L = \left\{1\right\}$.
+In other words, $L$ acts freely transitively on $G/I$.